 In the fall of 1980, ten years after Master Moy Lin-shin founded the Taoist Tai Chi Society of Canada, one of his students, with the pioneering spirit often seen in our organization, moved to Edmonton and started teaching classes.
 In 1983, Master Moy made his first trip to western Canada.
 It was the first of many visits that led to a dramatic improvement in the level of instruction and gave a boost to participation.

-Currently in Edmonton, we continue to offer Taoist Tai Chi™ classes from our main location on Stony Plain Road, as well as five part-time locations throughout the city.
-We also hold classes in the communities immediately surrounding Edmonton: Fort Saskatchewan, St. Albert and Sherwood Park.
-In addition, the Edmonton Branch supports classes in smaller centres such as Camrose, Leduc, Lloydminster, Wetaskiwin, Whitecourt in Alberta and Yellowknife in the Northwest Territories.
+Currently in Edmonton, we continue to offer Taoist Tai Chi® arts classes from our main location on Stony Plain Road, as well as several part-time locations throughout the city.
+We also hold classes in the communities immediately surrounding Edmonton: Fort Saskatchewan, St. Albert, Sherwood Park and Leduc.
+In addition, the Edmonton Branch supports classes in other centres such as Camrose, Lloydminster, and Wetaskiwin.